cancom/terraform-provider-cancom/docs/resources/dynamic_cloud_vpc_project.md

 - `project_comment` (String) A comment to describe what this VPC Project is used for.</br>By changing this value the old project will be delete and a new project will be created.</br> ~> **WARNING:** Changing this value will delete all resources in the VPC Project.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `users` (Set of String) The list of users with access to the VPC Project.
+The list may only contains CRNs of human iam users.

 ### Read-Only